Are you looking for an inexpensive garden shed?

 Now, what I really love about this as flooring is that it should last for quite some time.
 Most plywood or composite board is termite resistant.
 The only thing that will eventually get to it is moisture, but plywood usually holds up pretty well to that as well.

 However, if that concerns you, you could put a coat of polyurethane over the plywood to protect it from the elements, or simply paint it.
 I’m not super concerned about the wear and tear of this garden shed at the moment, so I just left it as is.

 Now that you have the foundation and the floor, you are ready to frame up the sides of the garden shed and the roof.

 You’ll begin by measuring the length of the sides of the garden shed.
-It will be the length of your two pallets placed together.
+It will be the length of your 2 pallets placed together.
 This will vary depending on the size of your pallets, so you’ll have to measure for exact measurements.

 Once you have those measurements, then you’ll need to cut a 2×4 to length.
-Then you’ll want to lay the 2×4 on its side so the skinny part of the board is what is supporting it, and then nail it into place.
+Then you’ll lay the 2×4 on its side so the skinny part of the board is what is supporting it, and then nail it into place.

 Then you’ll repeat the process on the other side.

 Next, you’ll need to decide how tall you’d like your shed.
 Then you’ll add the next (2) 2×4’s per side to suit that height.
 You’ll stand them vertically on the board that you just nailed into place on the pallet/plywood foundation and nail it into place.
 You’ll do this on both sides.
 This will support your walls.

 Finally, you’ll use (4) 2×4’s cut to length to connect the 2×4’s that are framing the walls.
 This will create a rectangle and will be the beginning support of your roof.